39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-• Pieces by Udo Knoff: Includes works by the German ceramist Udo Knoff and items collected by him.
+• Udo Knoff Items: Includes works by German ceramist Udo Knoff and items collected by him.

-• Tiles: Pieces from the 17th to the 20th centuries, from Portugal, France, Holland, England, Mexico and Belgium.
+• Tiles: Pieces from the 17th to the 20th century, from Portugal, France, Holland, England, Mexico and Belgium.

-• National and foreign ceramics: Tiles and ceramics from Salvador and other countries.
+• Domestic and Foreign Ceramics: Tiles and ceramics from Salvador and other countries.

 • Tools and Machinery: Equipment used in the production of tiles and ceramics.

-• Ground Floor: ‘Azulejaria na Bahia’ exhibition, focusing on ceramic art and tiles in Bahia.
+• Ground Floor: “Azulejaria na Bahia” exhibition, focusing on ceramic art and tiles from Bahia.

-• First Floor: ‘Art and Tiles’ exhibition, featuring photographs of buildings with tiles made by Udo Knoff’s workshop.
+• First Floor: “Art and Tiles” exhibition, with photographs of buildings with tiles from Udo Knoff’s workshop.

-• Private Collection: The museum is the result of the personal collection of Udo Knoff, who settled in Salvador and dedicated his life to the preservation and promotion of tiles and ceramics.
+• Private collection: The museum is the result of the personal collection of Udo Knoff, who lived in Salvador and dedicated his life to the preservation and promotion of tiles and ceramics.

-• Collected pieces: Many pieces were rescued from houses in the process of being demolished in Bahia.
+• Pieces collected: Many pieces have been salvaged from houses being demolished in Bahia.

 The Udo Knoff Museum of Tiles and Ceramics offers a rich insight into the art of ceramics and tiles, highlighting the historical and cultural importance of these elements in architecture and decoration.